-The Core Data Set within the Care Capacity and Demand Management (CCDM) system collects data that can be used for routine fatigue monitoring, for example the variance indicator score, roster gaps, overtime, extra shifts.
+The Core Data Set within the Care Capacity and Demand Management (CCDM) system collects data that can be used for routine fatigue monitoring for different groups of nurses.
+Examples include the variance indicator score, roster gaps, overtime, and extra shifts.
+Tracking of these measures can help highlight which groups have the highest likelihood of fatigue and whether this changes with the introduction of new mitigations.

 As part of the new DHB Multi-Employer Collective Agreement (MECA), all DHBs are required to implement CCDM by 2021.

-Capital and Coast DHB is in the process of implementing the CCDM system.
-For each shift, the variance indicator score maps patient needs (acuity, complexity, volume, etc.,) with the skill mix and number of nurse hours needed.
+Like other DHBs, Capital and Coast DHB is in the process of implementing the CCDM system.
+For each shift, the variance indicator score maps patient needs (acuity, complexity, volume, etc.) with the skill mix and number of nurse hours needed.
 The DHB then responds to any identified gaps, for example having an inappropriate skill mix or insufficient staff on a shift.
 Clearly these are both factors that can increase fatigue on the shift.
-The data that informs the CCDM also highlights potential mitigations, for example, providing more suitably trained staff.2 In future, the CCDM system will also be able to forecast changes, such as the need for more staff during the flu season, because of increased use of sick leave.
-The NZNO has put forward a
+The data that informs the CCDM also highlights potential mitigations, for example, providing more suitably trained staff.8 In future, the CCDM system will also be able to forecast changes, such as the need for more staff during the flu season, because of increased use of sick leave.
+The NZNO has put forward a proposal to document and analyse outcome data (falls, medication errors, patient outcomes, etc.) alongside the CCDM dataset as it comes on line.